Learn Microlocs Online vs In-Person: Which Training Method Is Right for You?

 Many successful students combine online and in-person training.
 They take online courses to learn theory and business fundamentals at their own pace.
 Then they come for intensive in-person sessions to practice installation on real hair.
 This approach gives you the flexibility of online learning plus the hands-on confidence of in-person practice.
 For more on training options, read about virtual microlocs training.

 Do you learn better by watching and reviewing, or by doing and getting real-time feedback?
 Are you disciplined about self-directed learning, or do you need structure?
 Do you have the time and budget for in-person training?
-Are you willing to travel?
 Once you answer these honestly, the right choice becomes clearer.
-For more on training, read about whether you can learn microlocs online.
+Ready to start your training journey?
+Explore our training programs.